Skip to main content

 This internal rhythm prevents the quality deterioration that plagues unstructured long study sessions.
 Without breaks, attention and retention drop significantly after 45-60 minutes.
 With them, you can maintain high-quality focus throughout the entire 12 hours and 15 minutes and retain far more of what you study.

-Exam Simulation and 12 hours and 15 minutes Test Practice
+Furniture Assembly and Home Setup in 12 hours and 15 minutes

 Frequently Asked Questions

-What recipes need a 12 hours and 15 minutes timer?
+How do I protect a 12 hours and 15 minutes block from interruptions?

 Can I run a 12 hours and 15 minutes timer overnight for slow cooking?